anthonyhauck/aecSpace/README.md

 conda install -c conda-forge -c dlr-sc -c pythonocc -c oce pythonocc-core==0.18.1

 After this you theoretically have everything you need to run this example.
-Make sure your IDE can find the folder where you've stored these *.py files.
-All the code outside of the tower example file has been encapsulated as discrete objects.
+Make sure your IDE can find the folder where you've stored these *.py files and run aecSpaceTowerExample.py All the code outside of the tower example file has been encapsulated as discrete objects.

 The immdiate issue I see with this methodology is speed -- the sympy library handling geometric